neon-mmd/websurfx/docs/developing.md

 This will add `node_modules` in the current directory.

-Run `git commit` again and if every thing is setup correctly, it should say that your branch is up to date.
+Run `git commit` and if every thing is setup correctly, it should say that your branch is up to date.

 #### Running the Project